 This speaks to the inherent tension between the needs of trade and those of security.
 From a management perspective, this is linked to the privatisation of the port economy that also calls for primacy of privacy and smooth business transactions.
 To view security as an added value essentially requires ‘added’ costs.
 From a law enforcement perspective, this hinders the streamlined performance of those hybrid duties, between policing and security, in the port space.
 Most port security regimes are historically and legally geared towards the protection of critical infrastructure from violence and physical threat by state and more recently non-state terrorist actors.
 This is ill suited to law enforcement’s focus on other non-violent security threats, including organised crime, illicit trafficking and corruption.
-From a different point of view, the issue of security might be adressed with respect to the working conditions.
+From a different point of view, the issue of security might be addressed with respect to working conditions.
 In big ports low skilled and labour intensive jobs are easy to be found.
 These sectors tend to be exposed to informal regulation and deep conflicts between workers and employers.
-This is an issue we have to pay a better attention to, as it raises several questions about the degree and the form of unionisation, the degree of work deregulation, and even the possible presence of organised crime groups trying to get a grip on several workers.
+This is an issue we have to pay a better attention to, as it raises several questions about the degree and the form of unionisation, the degree of work deregulation, and even the possible presence of organised crime groups trying to access and corrupt workers.

 - Technological challenges and changes.

 Technological advancement is considered a cornerstone of enhanced security in port terminals.
 All major port facilities are constantly updating the ways in which trade data is tracked and stored.
 Infrastructures, as well as the ways in which individuals interact, are constantly subjected to reviews of technological progress.
 Technological advancement, in the form of biometric equipment and scanning machinery affect patterns of enforcement and mobility in port facilities.
 Technology reduces – though it does not eliminate - the traditionally paper-based nature of port business.